DavidAdamSchmidt/steam-mates/README.md

 ### Setup

 1. Clone the repository.
-2. Open the project in your favorite IDE.
+2. Open the project in Visual Studio 2019 or Rider.
 3. Open your [User Secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets) file.
     * Visual Studio 2019:
         * In the _Solution Explorer_, right-click on the project and select _Manage User Secrets_.